0mBudsMan/WebD_2_frontend/README.md

 - Bucket: Frontend
 - Tech stack: React (with MUI)
 - Run the following commands once you're in the directory: npm init -y; npm install
+- Regarding Unspash: The posts are randomly generated from unspash api.
+Also, the user details are real time users of unsplash who uploaded the picture on the platform.
+The caption is also real time description of that image
+- To regenerate the posts, go to local storage in chrome and clear posts

 # Preview: